00Beetzncheez00/htb-reports/htb-lame.md

 - No Zero-Days are to be run on the target.
 - Client notification at each point when accessing a target.
 (Foothold, Exploitation, Root/SYSTEM access)
 - Client approval to continue upon access to a target is obtained with instructions on how to proceed.

+# Executive Summary
+The in-scope target was found to be running older versions of the following that need to be patched and/or updated.

+# Issues Include The Following:
+- Out of date / End-Of-Life Linux Operating System.
+- Out of date FTP software.
+- Out of date Samba file-sharing services.

+# High-Level Recommendations
+- Keep the system up to date on operating system and application patches.
+- De-commission old systems and take them offline.
+Security thru obscurity isn't a thing!!!
+- Implement complex password usage with the requirement to change the passwords on a regular basis.
+- Implement endpoint protection for monitoring of system activities along with logging these activities to a central system.

 # Document Overview
 Targets in this document will be engaged via the following methodologies.